 We often put in question our abilites and apptitudes to achieve certain goals.
-Just as important as motivation, self confidence build us as persons and help us achieving goals.
+Just as important as motivation, self confidence builds you as a person and helps you achieving goals.

 1. Realistic belief or expectations of achieving success